aterui/mcbrnet/README.md

     -   *patch\_id*: patch ID.
     -   *branch\_id*: branch ID.
-    -   *environment*: environmental value for each patch (see below for details)
+    -   *environment*: environmental value at each patch (see below for details)
+    -   *disturbance*: disturbance level (i.e., proportional mortality) at each patch (see below for details)
     -   *n\_patch\_upstream*: the number of upstream contributing patches (including the focal patch itself; akin to the watershed area in river networks).